decred/dcrdocs/docs/governance/politeia.md

 There is a fee for submitting a proposal (0.1 DCR), to limit the potential for proposal spamming.
 There is also a fee for registering a Politeia account (0.1 DCR), to limit comment spam and up/down voting sock-puppetry.
 Fees may be altered if a) they're not a sufficient spam-deterrent, or b) the price of DCR changes considerably.

-Reddit-style **up/down voting** is used for **proposal and comment sorting only**.
+Reddit-style **up/down voting** is used for comment sorting only.
 Up/down votes are not anonymous.

-Ticket-voting on proposals doesn’t happen directly on Politeia, but within [Decrediton](https://docs.decred.org/getting-started/user-guides/decrediton-setup.md) or [politeiavoter CLI](https://github.com/decred/politeia/tree/master/politeiavoter) with dcrwallet
+Ticket-voting on proposals doesn’t happen directly on Politeia, but within [Decrediton](../getting-started/user-guides/decrediton-setup.md) or [politeiavoter CLI](https://github.com/decred/politeia/tree/master/politeiavoter) with dcrwallet

 **Censorship**